 It’s hard to be successful by picking individual stocks.

-It is super time-consuming to assess, buy and monitor hundreds of individual stocks and bonds on your own.
+Assessing, buying and monitoring hundreds of individual stocks and bonds on your own is super time-consuming.

 These are the reasons investors own funds.

-How Are Fees Expressed and Where Do They Go?
+How are Fund Fees Expressed, Where Do They Go?

 Fund fees are expressed as an annual percentage of the amount you have invested.
 It is called the Management Expense Ratio (MER).